Watch Paramore bring disabled fan on stage to perform 'Misery Business'

 Paramore brought the previously axed ‘Misery Business’ back to the setlist last month at the first concert of their current tour.

-In 2018, singer Williams publicly announced that the controversial track had been pulled from her band’s live shows amid ongoing debate whether its message was “anti-feminist”.
+In 2018, singer Williams publicly announced that the controversial track had been pulled from her band’s live shows amid an ongoing debate over whether its message was “anti-feminist”.

 Paramore are set to release their sixth album ‘This Is Why’ – the follow-up to 2017’s ‘After Laughter’ – on February 10, 2023 via Atlantic.
 You can pre-order/pre-save it here.